14shivangi/terraform-guide/PREREQUISITE/01- basic-terms.md

 # 🏗️ Terraform Concepts:-

-Before using **Terraform**, you should understand some basic terms and ideas.
+Before using **Terraform**, lets understand some basic terms and ideas.
 Let’s go through them one by one in simple words:

 ##  1. Provider: